Identity, Attitude and Goldmines

 Photographs courtesy of Micko Westmoreland, Ashley Jones, Paul London, Landline Records and suits and the platform boots vaults

-Micko has very kindly let you, the suits audience have a chance to win some Micko and the Mellotronics goodies, plus some suits and the platform boots goodies too!
+Micko has very kindly let you, the suits audience have a chance to win a SIGNED copy of the "Noisy Neighbours" single, plus some suits and the platform boots goodies too!

 Just answer the question below;